 40 hours per week with occasional evening and weekend hours.
 Hours may change based on business need.

-Performs highly advanced (senior-level) auditing and/or managerial work.
-This position is responsible for planning and conducting operational, financial and compliance audits to evaluate the effectiveness of internal controls; making recommendations to senior management to increase efficiency and/or effectiveness of the control systems of functions reviewed; and performing target audits as requested by senior management.
-Work will include managing audits, including evaluating internal controls, performing and documenting audit test work, writing audit reports, communicating audit results to management, identifying emerging areas of risk and recommending opportunities for more effective and efficient work processes.
+Performs advanced (senior-level) analysis of investment operations including all phases from investment analysis to back office operations.
+Emphasis will be on investment-related internal auditing and managerial work providing direction and guidance in strategic operations and planning.
+This position is responsible for planning and executing operational, financial and compliance audits, with emphasis on the investment areas, to evaluate the effectiveness of internal controls; making recommendations to senior management to increase efficiency and/or effectiveness of the control systems of functions reviewed; assessing the reasonableness of processes and procedures related to investment operations and analysis and performing target audits as requested by senior management.
+Work will include managing audits, including evaluating internal controls, performing and documenting audit test work, writing audit reports, and other requested investment-related reports and analyses as requested by management, and communicating audit results to management, identifying emerging areas of risk and recommending opportunities for more effective and efficient work processes.
 Works under minimal supervision, with extensive latitude for the use of initiative and independent judgment.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: